 There is a kind of perfection in the works of Maurice Ravel, a thorough and fastidious compositional virtuosity.
 Igor Stravinsky to call him the ‘most perfect of Swiss clockmakers’ — he was onto something.
 With Ravel’s perfection comes an unusually strong sense of artificiality, a sense of music that is measured and constructed by a distant or masked composer.
-Perfection and artificiality are two sides of the same coin, and neither quality contains a judgment for or against music.
-Ravel himself expressed the desire to make technically perfect pieces which worked almost as autonomous musical objects.
+Perfection and artificiality are two sides of the same coin, and neither contains a judgment for or against the music.
+Nor are they external critical remarks: Ravel himself expressed the desire to make technically perfect pieces which worked almost as autonomous musical objects.

 A description of the Violin Sonata (like many of the often sparsely-written later works) certainly benefits from this ‘objective’ perspective.
 The sonata is built of three very different movements, whose elements are not so much related to one another as they are simply positioned in such a way as to reflect one another, and so seem to take on life.
 The first movement has long lines, with occasional mechanistic punctuation, and concludes with a harmonic resolution that is one of the more beautiful sequences in music.
 The second movement is a (very) French take on turn-of-the-century American jazz style, featuring a sort of cubist banjo simulation, quick positionings of keys, and a fractured, last-call coda.
 The final movement, Perpetuum Mobile, is explicitly ‘automatic,’ as it methodically knits together elements from the previous two movements, gathering steam, to create a varied, colorful, and even slightly ecstatic fabric.
 It’s like a musical mobile made from early-Modern parts.